 Malawi is one of the poorest countries in the world; UNDP ranks Malawi 171 out of 187 countries in terms of Human Development, and the average per capita income is approximately $180/day (World Bank 2009).
 80% of people live in rural areas and are dependent on agriculture.

 Malawi also has one of the highest levels of energy poverty in Africa.
 Less than 10% of all households, and only about 1% of rural households have access to electricity.
 Most people continue to use traditional fuels (such as wood and charcoal) for cooking, making deforestation a significant issue.

-Helios SE is working as a member of the POWERFUL Group to improve access to energy in Malawi through its Energy Access Accelerator (EA2) programme.
-Helios SE is bringing its specific expertise in the development of sustainable mini-grids to support the EA2 programme.
+Helios SE worked as a member of the POWERFUL Group to improve access to energy in Malawi through its Energy Access Accelerator (EA2) programme.
+Helios SE brought its specific expertise in the development of sustainable mini-grids to support the EA2 programme.